jaewon4067/Codes_with_Python/README.md

 # MY CODING PROJECT USING PYTHON

-Hello, this is like my own diary where I write down my Python codes that I have studied and solved.
-Most of the codes here are written in Python.
+Hi there.
+I'm Jaewon and this is my coding diary.
+It mostly consists of Python codes that I've been solving in my free time.
-I have done simple calculation examples, examples using algorithms (such as Brute Force, Dynamic Programming and Divide and Conquer), problems dealing with data and problems using machine learning.
+There are simple calculation examples using algorithms (such as Brute Force, Dynamic Programming and Divide and Conquer).
+This coding diary also showcases problem solving in dealing with data and my journey overcoming challenges in using machine learning.
-If there is anything that I can improve my codes or there is a better way, please share with me.
-Thank you.
+Please feel free to reach out if you find that there is a better way to improve my codes.
+I'd love to learn and hear from you.

 ## INDEX